-5 Conclusion
+7 Conclusion

 HF RFID devices using near-field communication are used in a number of secure application such as e-passports and credit cards.
-The RF communication interface of these devices are vulnerable to eavesdropping and skimming attacks.
-These attacks are a well known risk for RFID devices, yet few publications give details about possible experimental setup or practical results.
+The RF communication interface of these devices are vulnerable to eavesdropping attacks.
+This attack is a well known risk for RFID devices, yet few publications give details about possible experimental setup or practical results.

-In this paper we present results from practical proof-of-concept eavesdropping and skimming attacks implemented against HF RFID devices.
-We successfully performed eavesdropping attacks against devices implementing the three most popular HF standards: ISO 14443A/B and ISO 15693.
-We also present results of a skimming attack method where the attackers use two separate antennas to power the token and retrieve its response, unlike most skimming attacks that use a single antenna.
-In each case we describe the equipment needed and document the attack setup and execution.
-We also describe the implementation of an RFID receiver kit that could be constructed for less than £50, which can be used to observe RFID communication.
+In this paper I present results from practical proof-of-concept eavesdropping attacks implemented against HF RFID devices.
+I successfully performed eavesdropping attacks against devices implementing the three most popular HF standards: ISO 14443A/B and ISO 15693.
+In each case I describe the equipment needed and document the attack setup and execution.
+I also describe the implementation of an RFID receiver kit that could be constructed for less than $\pounds 50$, which can be used to observe RFID communication.
 Even though the self-build RF receiver did not achieve the same results as commercial equipment it does illustrate that eavesdropping is not beyond the means of the average attacker.

 Eavesdropping attacks are dependent on a variety of factors so someone else with different RF equipment and environmental conditions might achieve a different result.
-In the attacker's perfect world, or with 'advanced monitoring equipment and ideal environmental conditions, including optical line of sight transmission, low humidity, and no radio interference', to quote [21], eavesdropping could be possible at much greater distances as is indeed shown to be the case in [9].
-Our main contribution was therefore not so much the actual attack distances, but rather the experimental setup that provides other researchers with a reference attack, which they can study and improve upon.
-That said, our results do confirm that near-field devices are not rigidly location limited and that an attacker can definitely recover data beyond the advertised operating range.
+In the attacker's perfect world, or with 'advanced monitoring equipment and ideal environmental conditions, including optical line of sight transmission, low humidity, and no radio interference', to quote [22], eavesdropping could be possible at much greater distances as is indeed shown to be the case in [9].
+My main contribution was therefore not so much the actual attack distances, but rather the experimental setup that provides other researchers with a reference attack, which they can study and improve upon.
+That said, my results do confirm that near-field devices are not rigidly location limited and that an attacker can definitely recover data beyond the advertised operating range.
 It also provides a practical result to debate, which is important for RFID technology where attack distances are so often seen as a measure of security.
-By demonstrating practical eavesdropping and skimming techniques we hope to promote a better understanding of these attacks.
-In turn we hope that our work will assist system designers to better comprehend the eavesdropping threat in order to select appropriate technologies and countermeasures.
+By demonstrating practical eavesdropping techniques I hope to promote a better understanding of these attacks.
+In turn I hope that my work will to assist system designers to better comprehend the eavesdropping threat in order to select appropriate technologies and countermeasures.

-There is still scope for further work on RFID eavesdropping and skimming, such as testing the effect that different reader designs have on eavesdropping distance and developing better data recovery methods.
-For example, what eavesdropping distances would be possible on NFCenabled mobile phones when communicating in passive and active configurations.
-We started doing some preliminary work on testing how the tuning of the reader and the token affects the eavesdropping range.
-For example, we placed the antenna 1 m away from the reader and displayed the AM demodulated output of the RF receiver on the oscilloscope.
+There is still scope for further work on RFID eavesdropping, such as testing different readers and developing better data recovery methods.
+I started doing some preliminary work on testing how the tuning of the reader and the token affects the eavesdropping range.
+For example, I placed the antenna 1 m away from the reader and displayed the AM demodulated output of the RF receiver on the oscilloscope.
 By changing the parallel tuning capacitor value on the reader the amplitude of the backward channel data recovered by the receiver could be largely reduced.
 This also decreases the operational distance, although this might be an acceptable sacrifice to limit the risk of eavesdropping.
-We have also not yet looked at using E-field antennas to eavesdrop on the communication between the reader and the token, or considered whether there is data inadvertently transmitted in other frequency bands.
+I have also not yet looked at using E-field antennas to eavesdrop on the communication between the reader and the token.